Birch Hill, Central Hawke's Bay

 Birch Hill is completely off-the-grid, so has no electric power source.
 Energy for hot water and cooking is supplied via LPG gas bottles.
 Lighting is provided via solar powered lanterns that double as portable torches.
 These can be hung inside tents via hooks.

 - The camp kitchen is spacious and well equipped, with hot and cold water, ample storage and plenty of bench space.
 There are BBQ and 2-burner gas ring facilities available for cooking.
+Pantry basics such as tea, coffee, sugar, salt, pepper and cooking oil are provided

 - There is a fully enclosed group lounging and dining area